Italian cuisine: Modern era

+The ingredients of pizza Margherita—tomatoes (red), mozzarella (white), and basil (green)—are said to be inspired by the Italian flag.

 At the beginning of the 18th century, Italian culinary books began to emphasise the regionalism of Italian cuisine rather than French cuisine.
 Books written then were no longer addressed to professional chefs but to bourgeois housewives.
 Periodicals in booklet form such as La cuoca cremonese (The Cook of Cremona) in 1794 give a sequence of ingredients according to season along with chapters on meat, fish, and vegetables.
 As the century progressed these books increased in size, popularity, and frequency.

 In the 18th century, medical texts warned peasants against eating refined foods as it was believed that these were poor for their digestion and their bodies required heavy meals.
 It was believed that peasants ate poorly because they preferred eating poorly.
 However, many peasants had to eat rotten food and mouldy bread because that was all they could afford.

 In 1779, Antonio Nebbia from Macerata in the Marche region, wrote Il cuoco maceratese (The Cook of Macerata).
 Nebbia addressed the importance of local vegetables and pasta, rice, and gnocchi.
 For stock, he preferred vegetables and chicken over other meats.

 In 1773, the Neapolitan Vincenzo Corrado's Il cuoco galante (The Courteous Cook) gave particular emphasis to vitto pitagorico (pythagorean food).
 "Pythagorean food consists of fresh herbs, roots, flowers, fruits, seeds and all that is produced in the earth for our nourishment.
 It is so-called because Pythagoras, as is well known, only used such produce.
 There is no doubt that this kind of food appears to be more natural to man, and the use of meat is noxious."
 This book was the first to give the tomato a central role with 13 recipes.